Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

-Not only will treating a gnat problem ensure your houseplants are growing efficiently (an infestation can stunt growth), getting rid of gnats in the house will also eradicate a problem that is simply unpleasant and annoying.
+Not only will treating a gnat problem ensure your house plants are growing efficiently (an infestation can stunt growth), getting rid of gnats in the house will also eradicate a problem that is simply unpleasant and annoying.

 Indoor plants are known to have a lot of mental and physical health benefits, such as improving your mood, lowering stress and improving work performance and focus.
 With Google searches for ‘houseplants’ increasing by 200% over the last year, it's clear the trend for bringing the outdoors in is here to stay – but so might gnats be without these methods for deterring them.

 How to get rid of gnats in plants